8ta4/pun/DONTREADME.md

 This trick forces Claude to use that exact phrase string as the key in the output map, stopping it from messing with the key text.
 Plus, it cuts the cost slightly by turning what would've been pricey output tokens into cheaper input tokens.

+LLMs can sometimes be influenced by the order in which items are presented.
+The textbook move might be to evaluate both orders  and average the scores to cancel out that effect.

+But `pun` deliberately sticks to the single, fixed order for these reasons:

+- Swapping the order would mean prefilling with the benchmark word's string instead, losing the guarantee that the key for the other phrase is accurate.

+- The goal isn't perfect, absolute scores; it's getting relative scores to rank phrases against each other.

+- Running both orders means double the API calls.

 > Does `pun` use [Claude's extended thinking](https://www.anthropic.com/news/visible-extended-thinking) feature for recognizability scoring?

 Nah.
 Extended thinking kinda messes with things: